dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ![Competition Logo](https://dppescomp.github.io/pesdpcompetition.github.io/images/PEScompLogo.png)

 ## Official site
-The [official site]() of this competition can be accessed on IEEE DataPort and news will be updated dynamically on this site [github site](https://dppescomp.github.io/pesdpcompetition.github.io/).
+The [official site]() of this competition can be accessed on IEEE DataPort and news will be updated dynamically on [github site](https://dppescomp.github.io/pesdpcompetition.github.io/).

 ## Abstract